May 13, 2014 10:19

 – the selkie only needs the scars to be touched up

-• Once the little fine-tuning is done, I shall move on to the reducing stage!
+– the mongrel needs a new hair-do - Once the little fine-tuning is done, I shall move on to the reducing stage!
 Which is pretty much what is sounds like; reducing the topology on the models by taking out any unneeded vertices and faces, mainly the ones that are unseen

 And once all that is done, and I am satisfied both with the high-poly mesh and the low-poly mesh (and have made sure they are both 100% identical) I can get on to UVing, mapping and painting.
 I can’t wait!